 Other Ways to Detect or Predict Ovulation

-- Basal Body Temperature: Your basal body temperature (BBT) is your lowest temperature in a given 24-hour period, most likely early in the morning when you first wake up.
-Two or three days after you ovulate, your BBT should rise about 0.4 to 1.0 degrees Fahrenheit due to hormonal changes, and stay that high during your period.
-Only tracking your BBT for one month will not help you predict ovulation, as the temperature rise occurs after the fertile window.
+Your basal body temperature (BBT) is your lowest temperature in a given 24-hour period, most likely early in the morning when you first wake up.
+Two or three days after you ovulate, your BBT should rise about 0.4 to 1.0 degrees Fahrenheit due to hormonal changes and stay that high during your period.
+To track your BBT, follow this step-by-step guide on how to chart your basal body temperature.
+Only tracking your BBT for one month will not help you predict ovulation as the temperature rise occurs after the fertile window.
 But by tracking your BBT over several months you can see patterns in your hormonal fluctuations, and then predict when you may be ovulating.

 An ovulation kit can be easily purchased and used to test your urine for elevated levels of luteinizing hormone just before ovulation.
 Ovulation kits can accurately predict ovulation 12 to 36 hours ahead of time, and unlike other methods, can predict ovulation during the first month of using them.